-5.2.4 Alignment Pin Replacement
+7.0.1 Alignment Pin Replacement

-Tools required: 3 mm and 4 mm hex key socket, torque wrench Supplies required: Clean rag, MobilGrease XHP222, Loctite 242
+Parts required: Refer to Section 6-Serviceable Parts Tools required: 3 mm or 4 mm hex key, torque wrench

+Supplies required: Clean rag, Loctite 242, MobilGrease XHP222

 - 1. Place the Tool in a secure location. - 2.
 Uncouple the Master and Tool plates. - 3.
-Turn off and de-energize all energized circuits (for example: electrical, pneumatic, and hydraulic circuits). - 4.
-Unscrew the alignment pin assembly from the Master plate using a 4 mm hex key® (see Figure 5.9).
+Turn off and de-energize all energized circuits (e.g. electrical, air, water, etc.). - 4.
+Unscrew the alignment pin assembly from the Master plate using a 4 mm hex key (see Figure 5.9).
 If alignment pin cannot be removed using the hex key in the tip, go to step 5.
-If alignment pin was remove go to step 7.
+If alignment was remove go to step 7.

-NOTICE: If for any reason the pin cannot be removed using the hex key in the tip, it may be necessary to remove it by other means, such as locking pliers.
+NOTICE: If the pin cannot be removed using the hex key in the tip, it may be necessary to remove it by other means, such as locking pliers.